 Serious change arising more than 84 days before departure: no payment

 As a responsible tour operator, we follow the advice issued by the UK's Foreign and Commonwealth Office (FCO).
-If the FCO issues an advisory against all travel to a country that you are booked to travel to with Gap 360, we will offer you an alternative trip or a full refund.
+If the FCO issues an advisory against all travel to a country that you are booked to travel to with Gap 360, we will offer you an alternative trip or a full refund, unless the advisory is issued because of force majeure.
 If the FCO advises against all travel to certain parts of a country that you will be visiting on our programme, we will change your trip to avoid that part of the country.

 If you leave your trip before the end for any reason we will not be liable for any refund of the unused portion.

 Once you have paid in full, the price for your trip is guaranteed not to increase.
 Until you have paid us in full however, currency fluctuations, increases in transportation or suppliers costs, or other reasons, may mean that the cost of your trip changes.
 We will absorb the first 2% of any price increase, but we may have to increase the price of your trip.
 If we increase the price by more than 10% you are entitled to cancel and receive a full refund.
 We will not increase the price within 30 days of your departure, and we will not increase the price once you have paid us in full.